Photography Tax Tips

 Lighting Ratio

-The trick in this lighting setup is the ratio of the background to the subject.
-I recommend you put 1 ƒ-stop more light on the background than on the subject.
+The key to this lighting setup lies in striking a balance between the background and the subject.
+I recommend adding one f-stop more light to the background than to the subject.

-How you measure this is with a flash meter.
+You measure this with a flash meter.
 Always start with the light on the subject.
-I measured the light at ƒ/22 on the subject and then measured it on the background at ƒ/32.
-I then bracketed shots from ƒ/16 to ƒ/32 and pulled them up in Lightroom.
-After carefully looking at the detail in the subject and the background I chose to shoot at ƒ/20.
+Measured the light at f/22 on the subject and then measured it on the background at f/32.
+Then bracketed shots from ƒ/16 to ƒ/32 and pulled them up in Lightroom.
+After carefully examining the details in the subject and the background, I chose to shoot at f/20.

 I also recommend evenly lighting the object for this type of catalog photography.
 This is why there are two 32″ x 40″ soft boxes at 45º angles from the camera to help wrap the object in light.